Frequently Asked Questions

 Does TLC have places where a group can study?

-Student groups of two to six can reserve a private study room in TLC for one hour at a time.
+Groups of two to six students can reserve a private study room in TLC for two hours at a time.
 Study rooms are equipped with flat screen TV/computer monitor, PC, lecture recording capabilities and white boards.

 Do I have to register for TLC to take advantage of all of it's recources?